-Based on a review of tools accessed through Polk County GIS, County Staff determined that the subject property is not located within an inventoried natural hazard area.
+Based on a review of tools accessed through Polk County GIS, staff finds that the subject property is not located within an inventoried natural hazard area.

-The Hearings Officer finds that the application would be in compliance with Goal 7.
+Staff concurs with the applicant and finds that the application would be in compliance with Goal 7.